Rio Las Vegas: Harrah's/Caesars ownership (1999–2019)

 In August 1998, Harrah's Entertainment (later Caesars Entertainment Corporation) agreed to purchase the Rio from Marnell.
 The sale was finalized five months later, at a cost of $766 million.
 Harrah's considered the Rio to be among its top resorts.
 Later in 1999, Harrah's and Rio began operating the short-lived National Airlines service.
 New villas were built for high rollers, and the casino's private baccarat area was redesigned.
+The resort also increased its convention center space from 15000 sqft to 110000 sqft.

 In 2000, the National Labor Relations Board filed a complaint against the Rio, suspecting it of firing or harassing employees who sought unionization with the Culinary Workers Union.
 Later that year, the union filed a lawsuit against the Rio, seeking to represent its 3,000 employees.
 The Rio was unionized in January 2001, after a majority of employees voiced their support.

 Undeveloped acreage near the Rio was a significant reason for Harrah's purchase, and the company considered using the site for additional hotel rooms.
 However, profits were hurt in 2000 due to table game losses.
 The departure of entertainer Danny Gans was another factor for the property's poor performance, along with competition from new resorts, including the Bellagio, Mandalay Bay, the Venetian, Paris, and the Aladdin.
 The Rio laid off nearly 200 employees as a cost-saving measure.

 The property saw financial improvement in 2001, and Harrah's announced that it was in the early stages of planning for a new hotel tower at the Rio.
 However, the property's revenue declined again later in the year, which Harrah's blamed on table game losses.
 The Rio's younger clientele had since moved on to newer resorts, and the property partnered with the men's magazine Maxim in an effort to recapture the demographic.
 Through the partnership, the Rio would be advertised in the magazine, and parties – known as Maxim Lounge – would be held at the Rio.
 Cash flow subsequently improved, and Harrah's submitted plans to the county in 2002, for a new hotel and casino on the undeveloped acreage.
 Marnell had previously planned to build another resort on the same property.